• Home

 Reddit threads on r/StealABrainrot show mixed reactions to the Advent Calendar.
 Veteran players appreciate the free rewards and see the daily login as a low-effort way to stack passive income over the month.

-Newer players often complain about the $250 million unlock cost for the Day 25 Brainrot, calling it grind-heavy or pay-to-win.
 Most agree the event is generous compared to other Roblox games that lock similar rewards behind paywalls, though.

 Common FOMO concern: Players worry about missing a single day and having to spend Robux to recover.
 The 49 Robux per day cost feels steep when it compounds, leading some to set phone alarms or calendar reminders to log in daily.